inexorgame-obsolete/wiki-mirror/Build.md

 The next step is to get all the required dependencies to compile.
 You'll need an environment that can build C++ programs such as Eclipse, CLion, CodeBlocks.

-Specifically, on Linux you will need CMake >= 3.1, conan, make and GCC >= 4.9 or Clang >= 3.5 as your compiler.
+Specifically, on Linux you will need CMake >= 3.1, Conan, make and GCC >= 4.9 or Clang >= 3.5 as your compiler.
 The version numbers are minimum: They might work with older versions (but it's not official supported) and newer versions are better!
 Also install your distribution's development packages of Mesa

 OS  | What to do
 --- | ---
-Debian/Debian-derived/Ubuntu | `sudo apt-get install git cmake build-essential nodejs doxygen python-pip`  CEF dependencies: `sudo apt-get install libgtk2.0-dev libgtkglext1-dev`
+Debian/Debian-derived/Ubuntu | `sudo apt-get install git cmake build-essential nodejs doxygen python-pip` <br> CEF dependencies: `sudo apt-get install libgtk2.0-dev libgtkglext1-dev`
 OpenSUSE | Run `zypper in -t pattern devel_C_C++` then run `zypper install mesa-libgl-devel conan node doxygen cmake git`.
-ArchLinux | Run `sudo pacman -S --needed git cmake mesa mesa-libgl conan doxygen`. <br> Currently you need for libcef also some other dependencies, install them via: `sudo pacman -S --needed pango cairo libxi libxcomposite alsa-lib libxtst gconf libxrandr`
+ArchLinux | Run `sudo pacman -S --needed git cmake mesa mesa-libgl conan doxygen`. <br> CEF dependencies: `sudo pacman -S --needed pango cairo libxi libxcomposite alsa-lib libxtst gconf libxrandr`

 ### Installing conan.io
 Conan.io is usually to be installed using the python package manager `pip`